 - Peer support (talking to someone about being HIV positive)

 - Assistance for people newly diagnosed, or only talking about it for the first time

 - Advocacy, including coordinated governmental approaches to address access barriers to treatment

 With an early diagnosis, and access to the right to consider HIV treatment, most people live an entirely normal life with some rather uneventful visits to an HIV specialist for monitoring of blood and any side effects of treatment.

-QPP hold information events periodically through the year on a range of topics to give PLHIV access to the most up to date information, to empower them to participate actively in their health management.
+QPP hold informative events periodically through the year on a range of topics to give PLHIV access to the most up to date information, in order to empower them to participate actively in their health management.
 These groups include the newly diagnosed sessions, treatment evenings and dietary information sessions.
 We also coordinate constructive forums and discussion groups on particular topics throughout the year that give both QPP and participants a chance to really understand what is happening in the HIV community.